rscircus/rscircus.github.io/_posts/2020-02-08-ts-typesystem.md

 export type Button = ButtonUnion | ButtonUnion[]
 ```

-Here you can see, that we extended `iButton` in `iButtonGrey` with optional parameters.
+Here you can see, that we extended `iButton` into `iButtonGrey` and `iButtonWarning` with additional optional properties.
 We have to export quite a bit, as we'll build a parser in a moment.
 Note, however, that the Union type is hidden in `Button` and even gives us the opportunity to digest arrays *and* singular instances.

 ## Application